 We will assess your organisation's ability to contribute towards the cost of the work.
 We give priority to grant applications that can provide at least 50% partnership funding from other sources.
 This helps to demonstrate a wider commitment to your project and a willingness to share some of the risk.
 Even small donations from the local community and funds raised through crowdfunding help to show wider community 'buy-in' to what you are trying to achieve.

 [For Project Viability Grants, we will accept applications from unincorporated organisations or those in the process of being established.
+For other grants we would normally expect you to be incorporated.
 Advice on appropriate legal forms and governance models for voluntary sector organisations can be included as an eligible cost as part of the viability appraisal].

 Private individuals, and local authorities are not eligible for our funds.
 Projects that involve buildings where the primary use is worship, or where the funds are required for capital works are not eligible.